abhinawtiwari/Indian-Guide-To-Dublin/README.md

 Embassy area: embassies of other countries are very conveniently located around Dublin 2 and 4.

 # Safety
+In Ireland there are two emergency numbers – 999 and 112. <br>
+These principal emergency services would be first responders in most emergency situations. <br>
+112 works in all EU countries from any phone, free of charge.
 ## Personal safety
 Places to avoid or be careful at - Tallaght, Citywest. <br>
 Bike theft: bike theft is unfortunate but common here.
 So, better to be safe than sorry. <br>
 Teenage laws: criminal laws for under 18 Irish citizens are usually loose.
 This is not a legal advice but I would stay away from them.<br>
 ## Road safety
 Ireland has similar road safety rules like India.
 It's also easier because Ireland also follows the stay on left side rule.